Senate set to vote on a straight repeal of Obamacare

 “I am in an position where I'm not looking to a reelection until 2022.
 That's a long time away.
 And quite honestly I don't think it's wise to be operating on a daily basis thinking about what a statement or a response that causes you to be fearful of your electoral prospects,” Murkowski told NBC News.

-While Republicans are telling their members that a final bill could be worked out in conference with the House of Representatives, two aides said that is only one of several options And a conference committee is the least preferable.
+While Republican leaders have been telling their members that a final bill could be worked out in conference with the House of Representatives, two aides said that conference is the least preferable route and is only one of several options.

-A conference committee with the House presents a challenge for Republicans because Democrats would also be included by rule and would be able to raise objections and slow down the process.
+A conference committee presents a challenge for Republicans because Democrats would be included and would be able to raise objections and slow down the process.